yucongkoo/tp/docs/DeveloperGuide.md

 &emsp;3a.
 User provided invalid index or information.<br/>
 &emsp;&emsp;3a1.
 System displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>
 &emsp;3b.
-User provided information that will not update the specified customer.<br/>
+User provided remark that will not update the specified customer.<br/>
 &emsp;&emsp;3b1.
 Systems displays an error message to alert the User.<br/>
 &emsp;&emsp;Use case ends.<br/>